Biden’s birthday prompts debate about age and wisdom of America’s oldest president | KRDO

 But even as the first family keeps the celebrations muted and out-of-sight, the moment nevertheless highlights his greatest campaign liability – his advanced age and, along with it, perceptions among voters that his physical and mental fitness have declined.

+“I just want you to know it’s difficult turning 60 – difficult,” he told the turkey pardon audience, laughing.
+And as he noted the 76th anniversary of the event, he joked that he “wasn’t there” at the first edition.
+Later, a picture on Biden’s Instagram feed showed him posing with a birthday cake ablaze with candles.
+“Turns out on your 146th birthday, you run out of space for candles!” the president said in the post.

-Officials at the White House and the campaign privately acknowledge it’s an issue, and they work both to eliminate potential gaffes and project vigor.
+Officials at the White House and the campaign privately acknowledge age is a vulnerability, and they work both to eliminate potential gaffes and project vigor.
 Biden was prescribed custom orthotics to help with his feet this year, after his annual physical determined that he experiences a “stiff gait.”
 In recent months, when Biden flies on Air Force One, he has started using a smaller, shorter set of stairs more frequently to board and deplane.

 Biden has also made an effort to pass reporters on bike rides during vacations in Delaware, occasionally stopping to take questions while clad in his helmet.
 (The president is an avid user of Peloton at the White House.)